-Nevis Islands Charter Fishing
+Nevis Island Charter Fishing

-Nevis and St. Kitts, both part of the Lesser Antilles chain of islands in the West Indies that also include the Virgin Islands, Antigua and Barbados, have long been connected going back to the days of Colonialism.
-They have remained politically connected since gaining their independence from Great Britain in 1983.
-History and politics aside, this region of the Caribbean is home to excellent fishing and Nevis Fishing is no exception.
+Nevis and St. Kitts, both part of the Lesser Antilles chain of islands in the West Indies that also includes the Virgin Islands, Antigua, and Barbados, have long been connected going back to the days of Colonialism.
+The islands have remained politically connected since gaining their independence from Great Britain in 1983.
+History and politics aside, this region of the Caribbean is home to excellent fishing, and Nevis Fishing is no exception.

 There are more than a dozen good fishing charters throughout the island with some of the best based out of Charlestown, the island’s capital, and Oualie Beach, the site of the Annual Nevis Fishing Tournament.
 This popular event has been attracting anglers from all over the Caribbean for more than 20 years.
 Charter rates here on Nevis are very reasonable in comparison to some of the other more popular Caribbean destinations, making it a very attractive consideration.

 A little more perspective on Nevis history and culture.
 It has been said that Nevis got its name from Christopher Columbus who landed here 1493 and named it “Nuestra Señora de las Nieves” (which means Our Lady of the Snows) when he mistakenly took the clouds that surround the 3200 ft Mt.
 Nevis, or Nevis Peak as the inactive volcano on Nevis is called, for snow.
 This, of course, has never been confirmed and there are many other opinions as to how the island got its name.